uwescience/myria-docs/index.markdown

 ## Getting the source code

+For many users as the University of Washington, you do not need to download the source code.
+You can instead use the Myria production service (see above for requesting access).

+For other users insterested in deploying their own Myria service on Amazon EC2 and for developers interested in contributing to the Myria source code, here are the instructions for getting started.

 Unless you are only interested in a specific component, the best place to start is with the [Myria Stack Repository](https://github.com/uwescience/myria-stack).